Serena Williams Net Worth In 2023: Her Fancy Assets And Brand Deals

 Is Serena Williams involved with works of charity?

-Serena Williams is an ardent philanthropist and has strived to help the needy and the less fortunate throughout her playing career and even beyond that.
+Serena Williams is an ardent philanthropist and has strived to help the needy and the less fortunate throughout and beyond her playing career.

-Williams has championed other social causes as well, such as civil rights, gender equality, fair trade, homelessness, prevention of substance abuse, abolishment of women and children trafficking, and many more.
+Williams has championed other social causes as well, such as civil rights, gender equality, fair trade, homelessness, prevention of substance abuse, abolishment of human trafficking, and more.

 Frequently Asked Questions (FAQs)

-― According to reports, Serena Williams’ husband, Alexis Ohanian, has a net worth of USD 150 million in 2023.
+According to reports, Serena Williams’ husband, Alexis Ohanian, has a net worth of USD 150 million

-― Serena Williams has a higher net worth than her sister Venus Williams.
+Serena Williams has a higher net worth than her sister Venus Williams.
+While Serena’s net worth is around USD 290 million, Venus’ net worth stands at USD 95 million.

 (Main and Featured Images Credits: Courtesy Instagram/@Serena Williams)